So, you don’t have a blog for your business.

 Great!
 But they don’t have your personal skills, story, experience, and background.
 You have something unique to bring to the table.
 Your voice matters, so share it!

-Blogging puts yourself out there too much
+Blogging puts you out there too much

 Welcome to the age of the personal brand.
 If you don’t put yourself out there, you’ll be left behind.
 People buy from people they know, like, and trust.
 That’s just how it is now.
 Either get a different job, or persist with blogging and putting your name and experience out there.

 Confidence will come.
 You just need to get started.

 Great!
 You’ve come across an incredible opportunity to be the FIRST!

 You don’t have time to respond to all the comments